 BCIB prioritizes quality apprenticeship opportunities on CBA projects.
 To date, CBA projects have been primarily focused on road building, which employs fewer Red Seal trades than vertical projects, offering fewer apprenticeship opportunities.
 With the start of projects such as the Cowichan District Hospital Replacement Project and the BCIT Trades & Technology Complex, more work for Red Seal trades and apprentices means more learning and career development opportunities for skilled trades workers.

-In Fiscal 2020/21, BCIB worked with its partners in industry to employ nearly 300 British Columbians on Community Benefits Agreement projects.
+In Fiscal 2021/22, BCIB worked with contractors, unions, and community groups to employ more than 1,200 people on Community Benefits Agreement projects.

-- 66% of those workers were local to the project, living within 100 km.
+- 70% of those workers were local to the project, living within 100 km.